Botanical Center Training

 Trainee Program & Resources Heading link

 Serving as an academic training center, the Botanical Research Center has been educating the next generation of individuals interested in botanicals dietary supplements and related natural products.
-By supporting the development of doctorate-level scientists who are knowledgeable in plant biology, chemistry, pharmacology, and their application in human health, the Center makes a meaningful contribution to the greater field of Pharmacognosy, as part of the mission of the Pharmacognosy Institute.
+By supporting the development of doctorate-level scientists who are knowledgeable in plant biology, chemistry, pharmacology, and their application in human health, the Center had made a meaningful contribution to the greater field of Pharmacognosy, as part of the mission of the Pharmacognosy Institute.

 Trainees matriculate into the Botanical Center as graduate students through College of Pharmacy Graduate Programs that provide opportunities for those interested in developing a career in the disciplines related to botanical dietary supplements.
 Since its foundation in 1999, the Botanical Center has graduate over 50 PhDs and trained over 20 postdoctoral scientists.
 The highly diverse Center’s alumni have moved on to a gamut of careers in the dietary supplement and pharmaceutical industry, in regulatory and governmental entities, pharmacopoeia, education and academia, as well as have founded independent operations.